The Fate of the Furious: Development

 In July, Moritz said that Walker's character, Brian O'Conner, would not appear in the film, following the use of CGI in the previous film after Walker died in a single-vehicle accident in November 2013, with Moritz stating that his character had "moved on".
 It had previously been reported that Paul's younger brother, Cody Walker, would either join the cast in a new role, or replace his older brother in the role of O'Conner; however, it was later announced that the character will not return to the franchise.
-Moritz also said that the film would shift the focus of the franchise from a series of heist films to a spy caper, following a similar change in focus from street racing in Fast Five (2011).
+Moritz also said that the film would shift the focus of the franchise from a series of heist films to spy films, following a similar change in focus from street racing to heist films in Fast Five (2011).
 In December 2016, the film was retitled The Fate of the Furious.

 Casting

-Diesel, Russell, and Michelle Rodriguez were the first to confirm their involvement in the film, and Tyrese Gibson and Chris Bridges both confirmed their return soon after.
+Diesel, Russell, and Michelle Rodriguez were the first to confirm their involvement in the film, and Tyrese Gibson and Ludacris both confirmed their return soon after.
 Diesel was paid $20 million for his involvement.
-Lucas Black had signed on to reprise his role from The Fast and the Furious: Tokyo Drift (2006) as Sean Boswell for Furious 7 and two more installments in September 2013.
+Lucas Black had signed on to reprise his role from The Fast and the Furious: Tokyo Drift (2006) as Sean Boswell for Furious 7 (2015), this installment and F9 (2021) in September 2013.
 In May 2015, Dwayne Johnson confirmed his involvement in the film, additionally hinting at a possible spin-off film involving his character, Luke Hobbs.
 Jason Statham also confirmed his return that same month.
 In April 2016, Charlize Theron and Kristofer Hivju were confirmed as additions to the cast, in villainous roles, while Scott Eastwood also joined the film as a law enforcement agent.
 In May, Nathalie Emmanuel was confirmed to reprise her role as Ramsey in the film.
 In June, Helen Mirren announced in an interview with Elle that she would appear in the film.
 During an interview with Chris Mannix in July, Lucas Black confirmed he would not appear in the eighth installment, due to scheduling conflicts with NCIS: New Orleans.

 Filming

-In keeping with the franchise's penchant for filming in "exotic" locations, such as Abu Dhabi and Rio de Janeiro, in January 2016 it was announced that Universal was seeking approval from the United States and Cuban governments to shoot part of the film in Cuba.
-Principal photography began on March 14, in Mývatn, in Iceland, where strong winds sent a plastic iceberg prop flying into a paddock.
-The prop struck two horses: one was wounded and the other mortally injured; it was later euthanized.
+In keeping with the franchise's penchant for filming in "exotic" locations, such as Abu Dhabi and Rio de Janeiro, it was announced in January 2016 that Universal was seeking approval from the United States and Cuban governments to shoot part of the film in Cuba.
+Principal photography began on March 14 in Mývatn, Iceland, where strong winds sent a plastic iceberg prop flying into a paddock.
+The prop struck two horses; one was wounded and the other mortally injured (it was later euthanized).
 In late April, filming began in Cuba's capital city, Havana.
-In May, filming also took place in Cleveland.
+In May, filming also took place in Cleveland, once again standing in for Manhattan.
 Franchise cinematographer Stephen F. Windon returned for the eighth instalment.
 Filming also took place in Atlanta and New York City.